simondevyoutube/Quick_3D_MMORPG/server/README.md

 The `--no-check` is simply for start-up time.
 Make sure to sort out type errors before running.

+notes:

+- Dropped websocket connections? i.e. how to reconnect?

 # Client-side

 Start up the client server with: